affiliate disclosure

 TTFB result for Cloudways server from Europe location

-The above test is run from Cloudways DigitalOcean New York, while the Kinsta site is hosted in its Iowa (US central) boosted data center.
+The above test is run from Cloudways DigitalOcean New York, while the Kinsta site is hosted in its Iowa (US Central) boosted data center.
 The Cloudways site has no active Cloudflare CDN, but Kinsta CDN is enabled for this test.

 Kinsta TTFB result according to SpeedVitals